 Finally, I should mention that the reincarnated Dark Horse Presents series is really firing on all cylinders right now, too, and is well-worth checking out by readers who are looking for something a little different from the standard capes-and-tights fare.

 Nrama: Let's go back to the beginning for a minute.
-At this point, what's your best advice for the nascent writer seeking an art team?“Write or Wrong” column (which, if I haven’t mentioned it yet, is indeed returning to semi-regular updates again soon… HONEST!), so instead I’ll just say this.
+At this point, what's your best advice for the nascent writer seeking an art team?Manning: If I’m not careful here I’ll start regurgitating all sorts of the tips I’ve been discussing for the last five years over in my “Write or Wrong” column (which, if I haven’t mentioned it yet, is indeed returning to semi-regular updates again soon… HONEST!), so instead I’ll just say this.
 If you want to find and sustain a good art team you need to do these three simple rules:

 1) Work Hard